lachholden/feature-flag/README.md

 ```

 ## Going Further
 Features can be supercharged through the use of *decision sources*, which allow the decisions regarding the state of a feature to be influenced by a variety of sources.
-For example, you could have a feature disabled by default, except it's enabled when a specific environment variable is set or when a web API returns a certain response or after a certain date has passed, or any combination of these in priority order.
+For example, you could have a feature disabled by default, except it's enabled when a specific environment variable is set, or when a web API returns a certain response, or after a certain date has passed, or any combination of these in priority order.

 Extending the above example to load feature state from an environment variable could look like: